 Estwing Burpee Rock Pick – 17″ BP500

-This is a somewhat of a smaller version of the GP-100.
-It was special made by Estwing after input from rock-hounds and geologists.
-One end is a chisel point, the other resembles a very large nail.
-The entire hammer seems like it is made from a single piece of steel, but it’s likely solid welded steel components.
-Great for picking through and loosening tightly packed shale.
-There are magnets embedded in the head to use for testing if found minerals are magnetic.
+The Estwing Burpee Rock Pick is somewhat of a smaller version of the GP-100.
+Estwing took input from rock hounds and geologists, and thus this tool was born.
+One end is a chisel point; the other resembles a giant nail.
+The entire hammer looks to be made from a single piece of steel.
+However, upon closer inspection, it is made of solid welded steel components.
+This tool is excellent for picking through and loosening tightly packed shale.
+The head of this tool has three magnets embedded for use in the testing of found minerals.

 Estwing Bricklayers/Mason’s Hammer – 22oz – E6-22BLC

-This is the first hammer I purchased.
-I wanted a hammer just for working rocks and this was all Lowe’s had at the time.
-You’ll find that rock hammers in general are rare at hardware stores.
-The chisel tip is great for splitting softer rocks, but not something I would use for limestone.
-Not being a true pick, it makes it difficult to use for pulling rocks out of the hillside.
+The first hammer I purchased explicitly for fossil hunting was the E6-22BLC.
+I was hunting for a fossil hammer; this was the only one the big box hardware store (Lowe’s) had at the time.
+You’ll find that rock hammers, in general, are rare at hardware stores.
+However, masonry hammers are more common, being a tool of the construction trade.
+The chisel tip is great for splitting softer rocks but not something I would use for limestone.
+Also, not being an actual pick makes it challenging to use for pulling rocks out of the hillside.

 Estwing Drilling/Crack Hammer – 3-Pound Sledge – B3-3LB

-The mini sledge, it’s a solid piece of steel.
-Unlike typical sledge hammers, the head cannot separate from the handle unless the forged steel snaps.
-This was my go-to hammer for cracking apart limestone until I obtained the Fiskars Pro IsoCore 4lb Club Hammer (see below).
-The B3-3LB has two flat striking heads which are great for general blows and force.
-However, the Fiskars hammer offers a wedge style head which is more useful for splitting rock.
+The mini sledgehammer is a solid piece of steel.
+Unlike typical sledgehammers, the head cannot separate from the handle unless the forged steel snaps.
+This sledge was my go-to hammer for cracking apart limestone until I obtained the Fiskars Pro IsoCore 4lb Club Hammer (see below).
+The B3-3LB has two flat striking heads, which are great for general blows and force.
+However, the Fiskars hammer offers a wedge-style head which is more helpful in splitting rock.

 Fiskars IsoCore 4 Pound Club Hammer – 750810-1001

 This hammer is an upgrade from the B3-3LB for two reasons.
 One, it’s just a pound heavier, so you get more weight per strike.
-The head features a wedge side, which allows for splitting of large boulders which I typically do.
-The handle is a composite of steel and plastics, which allows for shock absorption, but I do hope it never breaks.
+The head features a wedge side, which allows for splitting large boulders, which I typically do.
+The handle is a composite of steel and plastics, which helps with shock absorption, but I do hope it never breaks.
 Fiskars has an excellent lifetime guarantee.
 I have a solid steel shovel that I use often, and when the blade finally snapped, they mailed me a new one for free.

 One thing to note, the extra pound adds up for swings.
-If you are one-handed using this, you will get tired much quicker compared to the 3 lb Estwing sledge.
-But, you can’t replace that extra 33.3% weight you get compared to the smaller hammer.
-I often use both hands combined with gloves to steady the swing and to ensure I don’t get gouged on the follow through.
+Using this one-handed will tire you much quicker than the 3 lb Estwing sledgehammer.
+But, the additional 33.3% weight you get compared to the smaller hammer is worth it.
+I will often use both hands combined with gloves to steady the swing.
+When swinging a heavier hammer, the swing can continue through the rock, bringing your hands along for the ride.
+Wear protective gloves to help ensure you do not get gouged on the follow-through.

 Angle Grinders and Diamond Wheels

 Trying to pick the correct cutting wheels for limestone was confusing at first.
-I ended up with a 4 inch cutting wheel.
-It’s not as large as a 4 1/2 inch wheel, but it was the only Dewalt diamond wheel that was recommended for cutting granite, which is much harder than limestone.
+I ended up with a 4-inch cutting wheel.
+It is not as large as a 4 1/2-inch wheel.
+It is the only Dewalt diamond cutting wheel recommended for cutting granite.
+Granite is much harder than limestone.

 Dewalt 4 1/2 inch angle grinder – DWE4120

 This grinder was the first step in cutting rock.
 Being only 4 1/2 inches in depth from the center, you only get a little more than an inch of cutting.
 However, this can easily separate a specimen from the matrix for removal later.
-Making a clean cut can allow access for chisels to make a cut without removing a specimen visible on the surface.
-However, there are times where a deeper cut is necessary.
+In addition, making a clean cut can allow access for chisels to cut without removing a sample visible on the surface.
+However, there are times when a deeper cut is necessary.